themese/fathom-jokes/README.md

 ```

 Now you should have your DB initialized with all the data, the api and ui can now be installed and ran correctly.

+# API Architecture

+For the API I decided to go with a very simplified version of an onion/hexagonal architecture.
+We are declaring (and decoupling) our repositories, so we have interfaces that will get implemented.
+These implementations will inject the interfaces in order to obtain our layer of abstraction.
+This way we could change our implementations with minimal effort.

+Again, this was done for the sake of demonstrating capabilities, for a real world project of this scope, this is overkill.

+In order to achieve this pure decoupling, I decided to use `injection-js`.
+This could be achieved similarly with NestJS.